 FireWire is a type of device that can transfer information between all sorts of digital devices, including audio and video equipment and it is also easy to use.
 It can be plugged or unplugged while the power is on and the PC will respond to it automatically.
 Installing the driver means that the PC and FireWire can start working and sharing information immediately.

 One billion cycles per second.

-Microprocessors are small, programmable, multi-tasking devices that can input data, process it and then provide the outcome as the output results.
-Their functionality used to be integrating data from the CPU on one integrated circuit or more, but now all the CPU’s are microprocessors.
+Microprocessors are small, programmable, multi-tasking devices that can input data, process it, and then provide the outcome as the output results.
+Their functionality used to be integrating data from the CPU on one integrated circuit or more, but now all the CPUs are microprocessors.
 Their functionality is based on the binary system and includes symbols and numbers.
-Integrating the whole CPU on just one chip saves allot of processing power.
+Integrating the whole CPU on just one chip saves a lot of processing power.

-The GUI or the graphical-user-interface is based simply so users can manipulate the files and programs on the monitor with a mouse, drag and click on objects instead of putting in a command with text.
+The GUI or the graphical-user interface is based simply so users can manipulate the files and programs on the monitor with a mouse, drag and click on objects instead of putting in command with text.
 The GUI interface is used and was launched together with the most popular system – Microsoft.
-Since then, not allot of GUI changes have been made, since this operation is basic.
+Since then, not a lot of GUI changes have been made, since this operation is basic.

 One thousand bytes.

 An IP address is your personal data identifier.
 All the computers that are on the web, communicate through IP addresses as to faster identify the specified and wanted a computer and then transfer data to it.
 IP addresses are vital for one network to function.
 Picture it as a spider’s web with all the little dots in-between the web.
 Those dots are the IP address, the unique identifiers on every location, on every computer on the web.